Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth could make employees less competitive at work, inside the organization as well as on the job market.
+A lack of personal growth can make employees uncompetitive, both inside an organization and on the wider job market.

 How Do You Stay Competitive?

-- Begin by identifying a mentor who will offer guidance, collaborations, connections or highlight areas of improvement.
+- Look for Mentoring: Find a mentor who will offer guidance, collaborations, connections or identify areas of improvement.

-- Transferable Skills Set Development: Investing time into developing skills needed by fields that are connected.
+- Transferable Skills Set Development: Investing time in developing the skills required by other related fields.

 Negativity